sissbruecker/linkding/README.md

 If you are using a Linux system you can use the following [shell script](https://github.com/sissbruecker/linkding/blob/master/install-linkding.sh) for an automated setup.
 The script does basically everything described above, but also handles updating an existing container to a new application version (technically replaces the existing container with a new container built from a newer image, while mounting the same data folder).

-The script can be configured using using shell variables - for more details have a look at the script itself.
+The script can be configured using shell variables - for more details have a look at the script itself.

 ###  Docker-compose setup